Leitech

 Wear Shoe for Angled Measurements

-The Leitech Wear Shoe allows accurate depth measurement on angled or radial surfaces — the sleeve references the correct datum regardless of surface geometry.
+The Leitech COMBI Gage Wear Shoe enables precise depth calibration on angled or radial surfaces, ensuring accurate depth measurement as the sleeve references the correct datum, regardless of the surface geometry.

 Leitech Ball Measure System — depth measurement for arc-formed and radiused bottom holes.